 If you’re not already using email marketing, we sincerely recommend you get on board.
 It might seem old-school to us millennials, but email newsletters and promotions are a direct line to your customers that, used well, can guarantee engagement and leads.
 And the best part?
 You own it!

 Use your audit to check that your email list is still working at peak.
 By this we mean, make sure you don’t have any unengaged subscribers or duplicates floating around in your inventory and throwing off your analytics.
 While reducing your email list might seem counter-intuitive, remember it’s about quality over quantity – our most frequent marketing refrain!

 Cast a critical eye over your email content.
-Check that it’s compelling, well laid-out and that the call to action takes the form of a button prompting subscribers to buy, sign up or read.
-Use of images and branding is essential here, as you want it to be in line with your website and your social media marketing.
-You’ve got more space to play within an email than you do on social media, but don’t overdo it with lengthy text or over-the-top design.
+Check that it’s compelling and well laid out and that the call to action is a button prompting subscribers to buy, sign up, or read.
+Using images and branding is essential here, as you want it to align with your website and social media marketing.
+You have more space to play within an email than on social media but don’t overdo it with lengthy text or over-the-top design.

 4 | Don’t Forget The ‘Boring’ Parts!

-Follow your customers’ journey through your digital marketing, checking the links, calls to action, and any other areas where usability will have an impact on your sales.
+Follow your customers’ journey through your digital marketing, checking the links, calls to action, and any other areas where usability will impact your sales.

 5 | Check It All Fits Together